stdp/akida-camera/README.md

-# Learning how to use the Akida with a Camera Feed
+# Learning how to use Akida with a Camera Feed

 This is an extremely basic way to utilise the Akida on-chip learning functionality.
 The demo will let you learn new classes of objects to recognise in the camera feed.